CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-software-installer.md

 # SD Desktop Software Installer

-As SD desktop virtual machines are isolated from internet, installing additional software and libraries to your virtual machine is not straight forward.
+As SD desktop virtual desktops are isolated from internet, installing additional software and libraries to your virtual desktop is not straight forward.
 Adding extra software is possible, but it requires that you convert the installation processes into files that can be uploaded to SD Connect and from there copied to your SD Desktop environment for installation and usage.

 In generally, we recommend using Apptainer containers for importing the software you need.

-To make additional software installations easier, CSC has created a **SD Software Installer** tool, that provides an easy way to add few commonly used software packages and help tools to your virtual machine.
+To make additional software installations easier, CSC has created a **SD Software Installer** tool, that provides an easy way to add few commonly used software packages and help tools to your virtual desktop.
 This document describes the usage of this tool.